mandag 30. november 2020

 Nonetheless, I happened to like it a lot and I gave it several rewatches.
 So as with

 most Disney, nostalgia has much to do with my fondness of Aristocats.
 But it´s a fine film, nonetheless.
 It`s pleasant, good-natured and very appealing.
 And while it may not be the epitome of modern Disney`s, at least it was released a decade before I was born.
-So it still feels somewhat fresh and it`s hard to believe that it`s turned 50 last year.
-At the end, there`s nothing left but to wish Happy Anniversary, Aristocats, and may you continue to have many more.
+So it still feels somewhat fresh and it`s hard to believe that it`s turned 50 in 2020 (the year that this entry was written).
+At the end, there`s nothing left but to wish Happy Past Anniversary, Aristocats, and may you continue to have many more.

 Don`t be fooled, it`s more narrow than it looks :)